bitrise-io/devcenter/_articles/en/team-management/organizations/creating-org.md

 ---
-title: Creating organizations
+title: Creating Organizations
 tag:
 - teams
 - orgs
 description: You can create and manage Organizations on bitrise.io to manage entire teams quickly and effectively.
-You can set up multiple groups within an organization for different apps.
+You can set up multiple groups within an Organization for different apps.
 redirect_from: []
 menu: